Understanding your financial support options

 Flexible payment options

 Typically, fees are due on the 25th of the first month of the term.
 With the current economic challenges, we have created some options to hopefully help reduce the financial stress.
-For the 2020/21 academic year, students will have the option to enrol in a payment plan.
+Students will have the option to enrol in a payment plan.

 The university’s payment deadlines will remain; however, you can now choose to pay these fees in equal amounts over the four months of each term.
 No interest will be charged during the four months, but there will be a one-time deferral fee of $80 for students choosing this option each term.
 Find out more about your payment options.